nazari63/fault-proof-monitors/docs/eth_deficit.md

 - **Ensuring Correct Bond Accounting**: Accurate tracking of bonds is crucial for the incentivization mechanism of dispute games.
 Over or under-accounting undermines trust and the proper functioning of the system.

-- **Detecting Critical Issues Early**: Prompt identification of discrepancies allows for immediate investigation and correction of potential bugs in bond accounting, resolution logic, or withdrawal processes.
+- **Detecting Critical Issues Early**: Prompt identification of discrepancies allows for immediate investigation and correction of potential bugs in bond accounting or resolution logic.

-- **Maintaining System Integrity**: Ensures that the dispute game mechanism operates securely, preserving the safety and reliability of the Base network.
+- **Maintaining System Integrity**: Ensures that the dispute game mechanism operates securely, preserving the safety and reliability of the network.

 ## Parameters

 - `disputeGame`: Address of the dispute game contract being monitored.
-- `cbChallenger`: Address of the Coinbase Challenger.
+- `cbChallenger`: Address of the Challenger.